savanaachou/Umami/README.md

 # Umami

-**IMPORTANT NOTE:** This game is still in the works, all information below may change
+**IMPORTANT NOTE:** This game is still in the works, any information below may change

 **Genre:** Narrative-driven cyberpunk ramen shop simulation